 Watchmaking.
 Paleography.
 Crystal Synthesis.
 Mud Ball Polishing.

-Welcome to the world of The Secret Arts, a new experience from Atlas Obscura that invites some of the world’s rarest experts and artisans to share the hidden knowledge of their singular craft.
-Each weekly edition of The Secret Arts features a different craftsperson in discussion with host Eric Grundhauser (Atlas Obscura), exploring some of the key lessons and discoveries they’ve made over the years, how you might try your hand at their unique skill, and answering your questions live!
+One of Atlas Obscura's favorite online experiences, The Secret Arts, where we invite some of the world’s rarest experts and artisans to share the hidden knowledge of their singular craft, is back!
+Each edition of The Secret Arts features a different craftsperson.
+Unlike more instructional events, we'll explore some of the key lessons and discoveries our guests have made over the years, how you might try your hand at their unique skill yourself, and answer your questions live!
 Join us, and take a step into the unknown realm of The Secret Arts!

-This online experience is part of Atlas Obscura’s Wonder From Home initiative.
+This event is one of Atlas Obscura’s Membership Experiences.
 At Atlas Obscura, our mission has always been to inspire wonder and curiosity about the incredible world we all share.
 Now, more than ever, there’s a need to stay connected—not only to our sense of wonder, but to each other.
-Follow and share the hashtag #wonderfromhome for inspiring stories, more incredible online experiences, and live streams with the Atlas Obscura community.